eclipse-hono/hono/site/content/concepts/device-identity.md

 The Credentials API supports registration of multiple sets of credentials for each device.
 A set of credentials consists of an *auth-id* and some sort of *secret* information.
 The particular *type* of secret determines the kind of information kept.
 Please refer to the [Standard Credential Types]({{< relref "api/Credentials-API.md#standard-credential-types" >}}) defined in the Credentials API for details.
 Based on this approach, a device may be authenticated using different types of secrets, e.g. a *hashed password* or a *pre-shared key*, depending on the capabilities of the device and/or protocol adapter.

-Once the protocol adapter has resolved the *device-id* for a device, it uses this identity when referring to the device in all subsequent API invocations, e.g. when forwarding telemetry messages downstream to the Hono Messaging component.
+Once the protocol adapter has resolved the *device-id* for a device, it uses this identity when referring to the device in all subsequent API invocations, e.g. when forwarding telemetry messages downstream to the AMQP Messaging Network.